 How We Help

-Spiritual support, social engagement, and care for the environment.
-These are ways we help.
+This mantra resounds in Sravasti Abbey’s spiritual support, social engagement, and care for the environment.
+This is how we help.

 Practicing Buddha’s teachings and sharing them with others are the main ways we help.
 How?
-The Abbey responds to reports of mass shootings, suffering refugees, terrorism, and more by teaching compassion, tolerance, fortitude, and wisdom.
+The Abbey responds to the pandemic, wars, reports of mass shootings, suffering refugees, terrorism, and more by teaching compassion, tolerance, fortitude, and wisdom.
 People are thirsty for the Buddha’s teachings and we are glad to share.

 Sharing the Dharma: Online & Books